Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v8/_index.en.md

 ### Custom process actions
 Custom actions makes it possible to create custom actions for moving the process along.
 These actions can be authorized separatly, used in expressions inside the process definition to change how the process flows and execute custom code before the process is moved to the next task.
-To see how you can use custom process actions see [defining custom actions in process tasks](../../../../app/development/process/flowcontrol/)
+To see how you can use custom process actions see [defining custom actions in process tasks](../../../../app/development/process/actions/process-actions)

+### Custom server actions
+Custom server actions makes it possible to create custom actions that can be executed from the UI without moving the process.
+These actions can be authorized separatly and execute custom code.
+To see how you can use custom server actions see [defining custom actions in process tasks](../../../../app/development/process/actions/serveraction/)